keva-dev/reactif/docs/src/guide/introduction.md

 - Uses an efficient native DOM diffing algorithm
 - Two-way data bindings on form input, textarea, and select elements
 - Functional style (inspired by Vue 3 Composition API) with TypeScript ready

+We don't believe that bigger is better.
+Big APIs, large complexities, long files - we see them as omens of impending userland complexity.
+We want everyone on a team, no matter the size, to fully understand how an application is laid out.
+And once an application is built, we want it to be small, performant and easy to reason about.
+All of which makes for easy to debug code, better results and super smiley faces.

 ![From Vietnam with <3](https://raw.githubusercontent.com/webuild-community/badge/master/svg/love-modern.svg)